kaltura/kaltura-player-js/docs/tracks.md

-# Video, Audio and Text Tracks
+# Managing Tracks on the Player

 The Kaltura Player uses a comprehensive API to handle all kind of tracks, including video (bitrate), audio, and text (language) tracks.
 <br>This document shows how to use the API to managing player tracks.